Manage Maps

 See also Description to Map Rules.

-The map type can be Regular, First Level, Second Level, or Inline.
+Select the map type.
+The map type can be Regular, First Level, Second Level, Inline, Inline First Level, Inline Second Level, or Transit Level.

 For detailed information about the types of maps, refer to Map Types